Virtual data room setup checklist hero.

 What is a virtual data room?

-A virtual data room (VDR) is a secure online space where you store and share confidential documents with investors, acquirers, or partners during due diligence.
-Think of it as a locked digital filing cabinet - but one where you control who sees what, for how long, and whether they can download or share anything.
+A virtual data room (VDR) is a secure online space where you store and share confidential documents with a controlled group of people - investors, acquirers, clients, legal teams, or partners.
+Think of it as a locked digital filing cabinet, but one where you control who sees what, for how long, and whether they can download or share anything.

-• A due diligence data room - used during a funding round or M&A process to share legal, financial, and operational documents with serious investors
+• A due diligence data room - used during a funding round, M&A process, or major transaction to share legal, financial, and operational documents with serious counterparties

-• A general investor data room - a lighter version with your pitch deck, financials summary, and team info, shared earlier in the funnel
+• A general sharing data room - a lighter version with high-level documents shared earlier in a conversation, before full due diligence begins

 The difference matters.
-You don't hand over your full legal and tax history to someone who just heard your pitch.
-Start with a lighter data room for early conversations, and deepen access as a deal gets more serious.
+You don't hand over your full legal and financial history to someone who just expressed initial interest.
+Start with a lighter room for early conversations, and deepen access as things get more serious.

 VDR features